Who We Are

-Roxanne Frank, E-RYT 200 and Certified Yogahour Teacher, started her yoga practice in her living room with her roommate's yoga DVD and a borrowed mat.
-A few years later she met her first yoga teacher and celebrates that date every year as her “yogaversary”.
+Roxanne Frank, E-RYT 200 and Certified Yogahour Teacher, started her yoga practice in her living room with a yoga DVD and a borrowed mat.
+A few years later she met her first yoga teacher and celebrates that date every year as her “yogaversary.”

-Four years of regular studio classes, three weeklong immersions, a handful of focused workshops, and a move to a new city later, Roxie completed her teacher training at Southtown Yoga and has been teaching since 2012.
-When she is not teaching or planning a class you can likely find her in her creating in the kitchen or playing in the garden.
+Four years of regular studio classes, three weeklong immersions, a handful of focused workshops and a move to a new city later, Roxie completed her teacher training at Southtown Yoga and has been teaching since 2012.
+When she is not teaching or planning a class you can find her creating in the kitchen or playing in the garden.
 A good book is often close at hand, and the kettle is always ready for that next cup of tea.

-Kimi joined the Southtown Yoga family as part of the work trade program in 2016, and she fell in love with the sense of community Southtown Yoga has to offer.
-She loved it all so much that in 2018 she completed a 200-hr Yogahour Teacher Training and the rest is history!
-For Kimi, the most crucial part of yoga is finding balance: Be kind to yourself, but give yourself tough love when you need it.
+Kimi joined the Southtown Yoga family as part of the work trade program in 2016, and she fell in love with the sense of community Southtown Yoga offers.
+For Kimi, the most crucial part of yoga is finding balance: Be kind to yourself, but take tough love when you need it.
 Be silly, but know when to be serious.
-Do ab work and lunges to your capacity, but allow yourself to relax fully in savasana.
 Get the stretch, but keep the strength.
 She carries these philosophies with her while she's teaching yoga and in her everyday life.
-When she's not on her mat, Kimi loves traveling and spending time with her family, her friends, and her dog Mosby.
+When she's not on her mat, Kimi loves traveling and spending time with her family, her friends and her dog Mosby.

-Savannah's journey with yoga began in 2011 when she found herself joyfully stumbling, laughing, and smiling through a Yogahour class in Tucson, Arizona.
-Since then, her practice has become both her biggest challenge and her safest refuge.
-Savannah loves yoga because it continuously shatters her perception of what she can and cannot do, both physically and otherwise.
-It is, for her, a celebration of human potential.
-Savannah became Yogahour certified in 2015, and in 2021, she will complete a doctoral degree in physical therapy.
+Savannah's yoga journey began in 2011 when she found herself stumbling, laughing and smiling through a yogahour class in Tucson, Arizona.
+Since then, her practice has become her biggest challenge and safest refuge.
+Yoga continuously shatters her perception of what she can and cannot do physically and otherwise.
+For her, it is a celebration of human potential.
+Savannah became yogahour certified in 2015.
+In 2021, she will complete a doctoral degree in physical therapy.